Jeff Grant helps his father put away stock in their nursery.

 Jeff and Agent Roy Parmenter play some basketball.

-Rvier Phoenix in his role as Jeff wears flint khaki (light tan) high top chucks throughout the film — one of his favorite colors besides black.
-The best chucks scene is the one-on-one basketball game that he has with Sidney Portier, a good visual image of the sparring between them that goes on in the movie.
+River Phoenix in his role as Jeff wears flint khaki (light tan) high top chucks throughout the film — one of his favorite colors besides black.
+The best chucks scene is the one-on-one basketball game that he has with Sidney Poitier, a good visual image of the sparring between them that goes on in the movie.

 Jeff tries out some fancy footwork.